 Direct sound waves are simpler to understand.
 While reflected sound waves do contribute to a space’s loudness, direct sound waves are often the largest offender.

 To reduce direct sounds, we’d always recommend starting with a form of division.
-From wall dividers to desk dividers, there are plenty of options and styles available to fit your environment.
+From room dividers to desk dividers, there are plenty of options and styles available to fit your environment.
 However, if loudness is an issue in your space, be sure your divider has acoustic panels 3′ to 7′ off the ground.
 As voices are often the source of excessive loudness, 3′ to 7′ off the ground is the sweet spot to reduce direct sound waves from people either sitting or standing.

 But for best results, we recommend designing against reflected sound waves and direct sound waves.